stewyb314/trc/docs/design.md

 ```

 # <a name="_lmohbtf2asqg"></a>Authentication and Authorization
 Authentication will be handled using mutual TLS (mTLS).
 Both the agent and the client will generate self signed certs using a common CA. When the connection is established, the client and agent will each verify the other’s authenticity.
 Each client user will generate their own cert.
 The agent can retrieve the cert from gRPC connection and, since each cert is unique to a single user, the agent can distinguish which user executes which commands.

 Authorization will ensure that a client user (as determined by the cert attached to the request) can only get the stop, get the status and stream the output of commands started by that user.
 In other words, if user 1 starts a command, user 2 can’t stop, status or get the output of that command.
 Internally this will be accomplished by pairing the command execution with the public certificate attached to the request.
+# <a neame="_auth_service"></a>Auth Service

+The auth service provides the authorization outlined above.
+When a Start() request is made, the auth service stores the certificate presented in the request and the command ID of the command to be executed.
+On subsequent Status(), Output() or Stop() requests, the auth service will look up the command ID from the request and compare the stored certificate with the certificate from the request.

 # <a name="_tr2es7dqywgj"></a>mTLS
 Mutual TLS uses a dual exchange of certificates to verify the authenticity of both the host making the gRPC call and the host receiving the request.